lorenz10/linux-terminal/README.md

 `sed -i 's/apple/pie/g' file_name` replaces all occurrencies of the word "apple" with the word "pie" inside a file.

+#### sort

+`sort file_name` sorts the content of a file in alphabetic order.
+For different sorts check all available options.

 #### tail

 `tail -n 100 new_file` shows the last 100 lines of a file, shows the last 10 if -n option is not specified.